What is the S&P Midcap 400 Index?

 All of the above represent annualized total returns as of June 30, 2018.
 Data from Morningstar, Inc., Vanguard (VIMSX for Mid Cap 400) and iShares (IWM for Russell 2000).
 Past performance is no guarantee of future results.

 Mid-cap Stock Performance Analysis

 The first point I'll make is that mid-cap stocks outperform both large-cap and small-cap stocks in the long run, as evidenced by the 15-year annualized returns.
-Even if you are reading this months or years in the future, the numbers are quite telling.
 These returns, reaching back as far as 15 years, are significant and meaningful for several other reasons:

 Key Takeaways and Cautions of Investing in Mid Cap Stocks

 The mid-cap stock range represents a "sweet spot" of investing because they tend to outperform large-cap stocks in the long run but don't have as much market risk as small cap stocks.
 Although there's no guarantee mid-cap stocks will continue this long-term trend, investors who want to add diversity while creating an aggressive portfolio of mutual funds, should definitely take a careful look at mid-cap stock funds, especially the index funds and Exchange Traded Funds (ETF) that invest in mid-caps.

 Mid-cap funds can be a part of diversified portfolio that includes other mutual funds from different categories and asset classes.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.